MobileMakerspace/strangertweets/README.md

 # strangertweets
-# Monitor a twitter stream for a term then spell it out
-# on a Stranger Things wall using addressable LED lights.
+Monitor a twitter stream for a term then spell it out on a wall using addressable LED lights over letters like the mother's wall in Stranger Things.

 # Needed these python packages
 pip install -U twython

 pip install -U python-dotenv

 Create a twitter application at apps.twitter.com following the guide at https://learn.sparkfun.com/tutorials/raspberry-pi-twitter-monitor